HsecCx/Tenant-Status-Checker/README.md

 1) Install Dependencies:
 pip install requests

-2) Update tenants.txt to have alkl your tenants you want to check for.
+2) !!Update or create tenants.txt to have all your tenants you want to check for!!.
 Seperate each tenant by a line break

 3) Running the Script: To test generating tokens for all tenants (default): python script.py.